ACEmulator/ACE-PCAP-Exports/readme.md

 ## Getting Started

-**This guide assumes you've followed the first four bullet-points found [on ACEEmulator Github](https://github.com/ACEmulator/ACE)**
+**This guide assumes you've followed the first four bullet-points found [on ACEmulator Github](https://github.com/ACEmulator/ACE)**

-* Download the latest release of the database and extract the zip.
+* Download the latest release of the database and extract the zip file.
 * Import the extracted SQL file into your SQL server.
 * Return to ACEmulator Github for additional instructions.